ARC Document Solutions Inc. (ARC)'s Financial Results Comparing With Spherix Incorporated (NASDAQ:SPEX) | New Business Observer

-Both ARC Document Solutions Inc. (NYSE:ARC) and Spherix Incorporated (NASDAQ:SPEX) are each other’s competitor in the Business Services industry.
-Thus the contrast of their analyst recommendations, profitability, risk, dividends, institutional ownership, earnings and valuation.
+We will be comparing the differences between ARC Document Solutions Inc. (NYSE:ARC) and Spherix Incorporated (NASDAQ:SPEX) as far as analyst recommendations, profitability, institutional ownership, risk, dividends, earnings and valuation are concerned.
+The two businesses are rivals in the Business Services industry.

 Earnings and Valuation